AlexandreDecan/sismic/docs/execution.rst

 A :py:class:`~pyss.simulator.Simulator` instance is constructed upon a :py:class:`~pyss.model.StateChart` instance and an optional callable that returns an :py:class:`~pyss.evaluator.Evaluator` (see :ref:`code_evaluation`).
-If no evaluator is specified, :py:class:`~pyss.evaluator.PythonEvaluator` class will be set.
+If no evaluator is specified, :py:class:`~pyss.evaluator.PythonEvaluator` class will be used.

-The main methods of a simulator instance are:
+The main methods and attributes of a simulator instance are:

 .. autoclass:: pyss.simulator.Simulator
-    :members: configuration, running, send, execute_once, execute
+    :members: send, execute_once, execute, configuration, running

 Macro and micro steps